sudorandom/kmcd.dev/content/posts/2025/fixing-the-calendar/index.md

 The fiscal quarter problem is solved.
 Remember how the 13-month calendar failed because 13 is a prime number?
 The week-based system fixes this beautifully.
 A 52-week year divides perfectly into four 13-week quarters.
 This is already a common practice in many industries (often called a 4-4-5 calendar) because it makes financial reporting and year-over-year comparisons much more consistent.
 Far from being a problem, this is a major advantage.

 Months are poor seasonal anchors anyway.
 "December" is winter here in Copenhagen but high summer in Cape Town.
 Tying months to seasons is just a Northern Hemisphere bias.
 We can create new narratives.
 The argument that we need months for "chapter breaks" in our year assumes we're incapable of making new patterns.
 We could easily create new milestones around 10-week blocks or the four 13-week quarters.
 The narrative doesn't disappear; it just gets refactored.

-As I've learned living in Denmark, using week numbers for planning is completely normal.
+As I've learned living in Denmark, using week numbers for planning can be completely normal.
 It coexists with the standard calendar.
 I've had people invite me to events in "week 45."
 The first time, I had to look it up.
 The fifth time, I also had to look it up.
 But I assume that with enough usage I will build an intuition.

 ## The Migration Path: An Evolution